Which Fruits go with Foie Gras?

 Chefs of luxury restaurants in the South-West of France love to use fruits as accompaniments to foie gras to surprise and delight their diners: using rich fruity sauces enables them to escape from the trappings of traditional recipes (like foie gras with truffles and Sauternes) to invent and present new associations of flavors.

-A dish combining hot, sweet, caramelized fruit with the freshness of a slice of fresh foie gras terrine provides for the perfect taste experience!
+A dish combining warm, sweet, and caramelized fruits with the freshness of a slice of fresh foie gras terrine offers a perfect tasting experience!

-Whether cooked, part-cooked or pan-fried, foie gras benefits from being served alongside fruity flavors which enhance it like never before.
-So, which fruits go with foie gras?
-And how do we succeed with the perfect marriage of sweet and sour?
-Here are the top 4 most magical gourmet combinations.
+Whether cooked, semi-cooked, or pan-fried, foie gras benefits from being served alongside with fruity flavors that enhance it like never before, so, which fruits go with foie gras?
+And how to succeed the perfect marriage of sweet and sour?
+Here are the top four most magical gourmet combinations.

-1- Figs: stuffed with foie gras, pure indulgence
+1- Stuffed figs with foie gras, a pure delight.

 Have you ever fallen for a fig stuffed with foie gras?
-Sweet and tangy, the fruit of the common fig tree matches perfectly with the natural and balanced taste of a preserved foie gras - like Espinet’s foie gras from the Périgord.
-Moreover, the fig’s low sugar content reveals all the subtlety of the liver without overpowering.
+Sweet and tangy, the fruit of the common fig tree pairs perfectly with the natural and balanced taste of preserved foie gras - like the foie gras from Périgord d'Espinet.
+Moreover, the low sugar content of the fig reveals all the subtleties of the foie without overpowering it.

 So, how best to prepare these delicate fruits with their smooth flesh?
 Simply roast in butter with a drizzle of honey!
 The only drawback is that they are in season only from July to September, a time when foie gras rarely appears on our tables!